Design + Innovation

 We proactively and prospectively resolve barriers that interfere with new model success.

 We run into barriers everyday.
 Some are technical barriers, like data reporting.
-A some are intangible barriers, like reluctance to change.
+And some are intangible barriers, like reluctance to change.
 Whatever the barrier is, we work to resolve, mitigate or work around it.

 We believe the city can be our students' classroom.